moviandev/gardener-ai/README.md

 npm install
 npx expo start -c
 ```
+Scan the QR Code with your iPhone/Android to launch Expo Go.

 ## ✨ Key Features
 - 🌱 **Neural Knowledge Base**: The agent learns by watching YouTube videos you provide.
 It downloads transcripts, generates embeddings, and stores them in ChromaDB.